-The DBA Act (Deregulering Beoordeling Arbeidsrelaties) is a crucial piece of legislation in the Netherlands that affects the relationship between freelancers (self-employed individuals) and the companies that hire them.
+The DBA Act (Wet Deregulering Beoordeling Arbeidsrelaties) is a crucial piece of legislation in the Netherlands that affects the relationship between freelancers (self-employed individuals) and the companies that hire them.
 It was introduced to clarify when freelancers should be considered independent contractors and when they should be classified as employees.
-This distinction is important because it impacts tax liabilities and compliance for both freelancers and hiring companies.
+This distinction is important because it impacts tax liabilities and compliance for both freelancers and the companies they work with.
 Below, we’ll explain the DBA Act, how it impacts both parties, and what companies and freelancers need to be aware of to stay compliant.

 The DBA Act came into force in 2016, replacing the earlier VAR (Verklaring Arbeidsrelatie) system.
 The objective of the act is to provide clearer guidelines on the relationship between freelancers and their clients, particularly with regard to false self-employment (schijnzelfstandigheid) —where freelancers are, in fact, acting as employees but without receiving the legal protections employees are entitled to.